-In 2001, on my first trip to Albania, I remember Tirana’s main square as a dark, dingy park crawling with dodgy looking men with huge rolls of cash stuffed in their trousers.
+In 2001, on my first trip to Albania, I remember Tirana’s Skanderbeg Square as a dark, dingy park crawling with dodgy-looking men with huge rolls of cash stuffed in their trousers.

 I was sure I was about to get scammed when I handed over my money but surprisingly I was given the right amount of lek for my pounds.
 This was how cash was exchanged back then, no scam involved.
 You handed over cash and got a wad of Albanian lek in return.